mattmason/cpp-stateless/README.md

 -----------------
 The library itself is header file only.
 The examples are built by default but this can be skipped if you just want to install the library header files.
-The unit tests depend on [GoogleTest](https://code.google.com/p/googletest/) version 1.6.0, but only are only built if the gtest library is found on the target system.
+The unit tests use [GoogleTest](https://code.google.com/p/googletest/) version 1.6.0.
+The project includes the fused gtest code so no additional dependencies need to be installed.

 The instructions for UNIX-like platforms are:
 ```